vikdevelop/pythonpackager/README.md

   "icon": "icon.png/icon.jpg/icon.ico/icon.svg/... with resolution: 128x128 px"
 }
 ```
-- create or include needed files: `appname-or-id.desktop`, and `scriptname-or-appname.py` (it is also possible to create a directory with Python scripts), and app icon in format `png, ico, jpg, jpeg, svg...` in resolution 128x128 px.
+- create or include needed files: `appname-or-id.desktop`, and `scriptname-or-appname.py` (it is also possible to create a directory with Python scripts), and app icon in format `png, ico, jpg, jpeg, svg...` in resolution 128x128 PX.
-- For create package from manifest, use command: `flatpak run com.github.vikdevelop.pythonpackager -C + /path/to` **DON'T WRITE THE MANIFEST FILE NAME, BUT JUST `/PATH/TO`** .
+- For create package from manifest, use command: `flatpak run com.github.vikdevelop.pythonpackager -C /path/to` **DON'T WRITE `/path/to/python-package.json`, BUT JUST `/PATH/TO`** .

 ### Installation package
-- if you have package archive `packagename_version.pythonpkg.tar.zst`, can you install package to your operating system.
+- if you have a package archive `package-name_version.pythonpkg.tar.zst`, you can install a package on your operating system.
-- in terminal, you enter command: `flatpak run com.github.vikdevelop.pythonpackager -I /path/to/` **DON'T WRITE THE ARCHIVE NAME, BUT JUST `/PATH/TO`**
+- in terminal, you enter command: `flatpak run com.github.vikdevelop.pythonpackager -I /path/to/` **DON'T WRITE `/path/to/package-name_version.pythonpkg.tar.zst`, BUT JUST `/PATH/TO`**

 ### Uninstallation package
 - if you want uninstall Python package from your OS, use command: `flatpak run com.github.vikdevelop.pythonpackager -R pkgname`